 Setting Up Dependencies

-Make sure to import the necessary dependencies in your main application file, app.py
+Make sure to import the necessary dependencies in your main application file, app.py.

 from flask import Flask, redirect, render_template, request, jsonify